zzGHzz/agents/README.md

-"Have devops-troubleshooter analyze these production logs" "Use cloud-architect to design a scalable AWS architecture" "Get network-engineer to debug SSL certificate issues"
+"Have devops-troubleshooter analyze these production logs" "Use cloud-architect to design a scalable AWS architecture" "Get network-engineer to debug SSL certificate issues" "Use database-admin to set up backup and replication"

 # Data and AI
 "Get data-scientist to analyze this customer behavior dataset"